Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Preliminary results on approximation

 In each of our constructions, we use two simple facts concerning approximation.
 The first is essentially a uniform version of Hurwitz's theorem, while the second is an elementary exercise.
-For the reader's convenience, we include the proofs.
+For the reader's convenience, we include the proofs. \begin{lem}[Approximation of univalent functions] Let $U,V\subseteq\C$ be open, and let $\phi\colon U\to V$ be a conformal isomorphism.